pakeke-constructor/umg-mod-monorepo/overview.md

 If an entity is sent across, it will be serialized by id.
 Sending tables across is somewhat expensive.
 Try to only send numbers, strings, and entities across the network for best performance.

+If you need to send a metatable across, take a look at the `register` function.

 ## General API reference
 These are all the functions/modules that can be used whilst modding: